Cartilage rim augmented fascia tympanoplasty: a more effective composite graft model than temporalis fascia tympanoplasty

 Fingerprint

-Dive into the research topics of 'Cartilage rim augmented fascia tympanoplasty: a more effective composite graft model than temporalis fascia tympanoplasty'.
+Dive into the research topics of 'Cartilage rim augmented fascia tympanoplasty: A more effective composite graft model than temporalis fascia tympanoplasty'.
 Together they form a unique fingerprint.

 Cite this